mirkokiefer/array-merge/README.md

 {result: [1, 6, 2, 3, 7, 5, 4]}
 ```

-In this scenario we have order conflicts and the function returns two different solutions:
+In this scenario we have order conflicts and we get the closest possible solution for each modified array:

 ``` js
 var origin = [1, 2, 3, 4, 5]